-We are indebted to Geoff Pell for this history of the Airfield.
-He says:
+We are indebted to the late Geoff Pell for this history of the Airfield.
+He said:

 "Whilst serving in the Royal Navy I spent three happy years at Lee from 1993 until 1996....indeed, I had the sad duty of closing it on 31st July 1996.
 I therefore have a fairly detailed knowledge of what went on there.
 Secondly, as a committee member of the Gosport Aviation Society, I was one of a team of three who conducted exhaustive research into the base's history as a pre-cursor to a major public exhibition mounted in Gosport during 2001.
 During recent years I have been associated with a group operating DC-3s/C-47s and flew from Lee (and elsewhere) prior to the aircraft being re-located to Lelystad, Netherlands.
 The principal sources of information were the Station's Operational Record Book, Imperial War Museum, Fleet Air Arm Museum, local libraries and museums, private memoirs, personal recollections and photo collections."